gnif/LookingGlass/doc/module.rst

 This will now run the next time you start your machine.

-If you are running in VM->host mode, you must additionally create another file ``/etc/modprobe.d/kvmfr.conf`` to properly set the size.
+If you are running in VM → host mode, you must additionally create another file ``/etc/modprobe.d/kvmfr.conf`` to properly set the size.
 It should have the following contents::